lifeinink/my-e-cv/markdown/web_scraper.md

         return -1
 ```
 ###### Depth First Search
-Used the standard non-recursive method.
-Action at each stage was delineated by the type of tree and the "stage" property of the "Matrifier" class
+I used the standard non-recursive method.
+The action step at each stage was delineated by the type of tree and the “stage” property of the “Matrifier” class.
-- Stage one: labels
+- **Stage one**: get labels (row and column titles as jobs and locations respectively).
-- Stage two: cell values
+- **Stage two**: get cell values.
 ```python
     def depthFirstSearch(self, root:LabelTree):
         if root is None:return